microsoft/Microsoft365DSC/Modules/Office365DSC/DSCResources/MSFT_EXOHostedOutboundSpamFilterPolicy/readme.md

     Identity
       - Required: No
       - Description: The Identity parameter specifies the policy that you want to modify.
-There's only one policy namd Default.
+There's only one policy named Default.

     AdminDisplayName
       - Required: No